onitake/canhat/README.md

 resistor to the unused terminal.

 An ID EEPROM is also built in, containing information according to the [HAT ID EEPROM Specification], including a Device Tree blob.
+This EEPROM can be programmed in the field by shorting the jumper JP1 and flashing with the help of the [eepromutils].

 ## Compatibility